 Fearless is not a method, it's a process of changing our own habits of thoughts & beliefs & learning how to shift roles, where horses become the teachers & humans become the students.
-This new process focuses on understanding that there are 3 separate components that make up behaviour, not just focusing on the physical attributes & the physical aspect is the third component.
+This new process focuses on understanding that there are 3 separate components that make up behaviour, not just focusing on the physical attributes as the physical aspect is the third component.

 These common & widespread beliefs shown in the quotes above are the perfect example of why we focus only on physical attributes of behaviour & look to external sources for cause & effect.
 Nowhere is there any mention or consideration of the mental or emotional aspects of behaviour, which are component 1 & 2.
-The Fearless process shows you how to understand that stimuli is no longer a factor once the first two components are brought into balance.
+The Fearless process shows us how to understand that stimuli is no longer a factor once the first two components are brought into balance.

 Method Dictation -

 We are always telling horses what to do & the only choice or opinion we allow are to answer yes or no to our requests.

 Process Dictation -

 We are learning how to have mutual discussions with our horse & allowing choices & opinions to be expressed without judgement.
 We are learning how to allow our horse to lead these discussions, so we will be able to ask the right questions.
 We are also learning how to look without linking & creating a magnetic connection.

 We are taught that we must always be doing something with our horses.
 There must always be an agenda with a goal at the end.

 Process Action -